 - All fields necessary for initializing the Shopify integration will be displayed:

-- Shop – This is the first part of your Shopify app URL; it may differ from your actual Shopify store name.
-See highlighted example below, in this case you’d use “app-test-store” for Shop (without the quotes).
+- Shop - This is the store name embedded in your admin.shopify.com URL address.
+It may differ from your actual Shopify store name.
+See highlighted example below, in this case you'd use "darin-newest-store-11-30-22" for Shop (without the quotes).

 - Client - For 3PL providers, this will link the store to a specific 3PL client in Zenventory.